 Search papers, labs, and topics across Lattice.

-This paper introduces ConSelf, a self-improvement method for code generation that circumvents the need for external teacher models or test oracles.
-ConSelf uses code semantic entropy to create a curriculum of learnable problems and consensus-driven direct preference optimization (Con-DPO) to refine the model based on the agreement between program behaviors.
-Experiments show ConSelf significantly improves code generation performance across various benchmarks and LLMs, demonstrating effective self-improvement without external supervision.
+The paper introduces ConSelf, a self-improvement method for code generation in LLMs that circumvents the need for external teacher models or test oracles.
+ConSelf uses code semantic entropy to construct a curriculum of learnable problems and consensus-driven direct preference optimization (Con-DPO) to refine the model based on the agreement between generated code behaviors.
+Experiments show ConSelf significantly improves performance on code generation benchmarks compared to baselines, demonstrating effective self-improvement.

 Improving the code generation capabilities of large language models (LLMs) typically relies on supervised fine-tuning or preference optimization, both of which require costly external resources such as powerful teacher models or reliable test units.
 However, in real-world scenarios, it is much harder to obtain reference solutions and test oracles than problem descriptions and test inputs.
 In this paper, we tackle a challenging yet realistic question: Can a code language model improve itself without access to a superior teacher and a test oracle?
 To answer this, we propose ConSelf, a self-improving approach built upon two key ideas.
 First, we introduce code semantic entropy, a novel metric that measures problem-level uncertainty by assessing the functional diversity of program behaviors, enabling a curriculum construction with the most learnable problems.
 Second, we present consensus-driven direct preference optimization (Con-DPO), a preference-based fine-tuning method that weights each preference pair by its behavioral consensus, thereby mitigating the impact of noisy self-generated supervision.
 Experiments on various benchmarks and backbone LLMs demonstrate that ConSelf significantly outperforms baselines, validating the effectiveness of semantic entropy-based curriculum construction and consensus-driven optimization in improving code generation without external supervision.